jwei302/robot-learning-algos/lab2/README.md

 python -m scripts.bc --ip <robot_ip> --mode inference
 ```
-- The robot will replay actions predicted by the BC model
+The robot will replay actions predicted by the BC model
-- Observe smoothness, accuracy, and timing relative to the original demonstration
+Observe smoothness, accuracy, and timing relative to the original demonstration
-- Record the EEF state trajectory using provided visualization code
+Record the EEF state trajectory using the provided visualization code.

 ### Step 3: Training and Inference Using High-Frequency Data

-Repeat Step 1 and 2 using ```asset/demo_high_freq.npz``` instead,
+Repeat Step 1 and 2 using ```asset/demo_high_freq.npz``` instead.

-Train the BC model using the high-frequency dataset:

 ```bash
 python -m scripts.bc --mode train --ip <robot_ip> \